The table of contents may be found here.

 the Jemez area by a grayish color and the presence of needles of

 After the initial stage of the eruption, in which the convective column deposited air-fall pumice and ash over a wide area, the eruption column collapsed to produce pyroclastic flows.
 Column collapse occurs when the eruptive column no longer entrains enough air to remain buoyant, but exactly what triggers this transition is uncertain.
 Perhaps the volume of the eruption increases to the point where enough air can no longer be entrained.

 When the column collapses, a dense mixture of hot gases and ash flows out across the landscape as pyroclastic flows.
-These are often preceded by pyroclastic surges, and these can deposit thin beds of fine ash that have such features as crossbedding.
-The previous photograph shows surge beds immediately above the Tsankawi Pumice, which is a frequent but not universal occurrence in the Tsherige Member.
+These move steadily across the ground with little turbulence (laminar flow).
+They are often preceded by pyroclastic surges, which contain less ash and are much more turbulent, and these can deposit thin beds of fine ash that have such features as crossbedding.
+The previous photograph shows surge beds immediately above the Tsankawi Pumice, which is a frequent but not universal occurrence in the Tshirege Member.

 A road cut on Dome Road shortly before it descends the Pajarito

-Escarpment shows the contact between the Tsherige Member and the
+Escarpment shows the contact between the Tshirege Member and the

 underlying volcaniclastic beds of the Paliza Canyon Formation.

 Contact in road cut.
 35 42.800N 106 23.406W

 There are surge beds in the Tshirege Member along the contact, and also near ground level to the left.
 The Tshirege Member is here a particularly vivid red, which may also be an indication of hydrothermal alteration.

 Tshirege Member.
 Just north of 35 42.800N 106 23.406W